blimmer/maximize-your-output-talk/slides.md

 ### Planning + Acceptance Criteria

-Takes a good amount of time but, pays dividends during execution.
+Takes a good amount of time but pays dividends during execution.

 ---